intel/pailliercryptolib_python/README.md

 # Python bindings and wrapper for Intel Paillier Cryptosystem Library
 [Intel Paillier Cryptosystem Library](https://github.com/intel/pailliercryptolib) is an open-source library which provides accelerated performance of a partial homomorphic encryption (HE), named Paillier cryptosystem, by utilizing Intel® [IPP-Crypto](https://github.com/intel/ipp-crypto) technologies on Intel CPUs supporting the AVX512IFMA instructions.
 The library is written in modern standard C++ and provides the essential API for the Paillier cryptosystem scheme.
-Intel Paillier Cryptosystem Library - Python is an Python extension module intended for Python based privacy preserving machine learning solutions which utilizes the partial HE scheme for increased protection.
+Intel Paillier Cryptosystem Library - Python is a Python extension package intended for Python based privacy preserving machine learning solutions which utilizes the partial HE scheme for increased data and model protection.

 ## Contents
 - [Python bindings and wrapper for Intel Paillier Cryptosystem Library](#python-bindings-and-wrapper-for-intel-paillier-cryptosystem-library)